Social group: Significance of that definition

 The attention of those who use, participate in, or study groups has focused on functioning groups, on larger organizations, or on the decisions made in these organizations.
-Much less attention has been paid to the more ubiquitous and universal social behaviors that do not clearly demonstrate one or more of the five necessary elements described by Sherif.
+Much less attention has been paid to the more ubiquitous and universal social behaviors that do not clearly demonstrate one or more of the five necessary elements described by Sherif & Sherif (1956).

 Some of the earliest efforts to understand these social units have been the extensive descriptions of urban street gangs in the 1920s and 1930s, continuing through the 1950s, which understood them to be largely reactions to the established authority.
 The primary goal of gang members was to defend gang territory, and to define and maintain the dominance structure within the gang.
-There remains in the popular media and urban law enforcement agencies an avid interest in gangs, reflected in daily headlines which emphasize the criminal aspects of gang behavior.
-However, these studies and the continued interest have not improved the capacity to influence gang behavior or to reduce gang related violence.

 The relevant literature on animal social behaviors, such as work on territory and dominance, has been available since the 1950s.
 Also, they have been largely neglected by policy makers, sociologists and anthropologists.
 Indeed, vast literature on organization, property, law enforcement, ownership, religion, warfare, values, conflict resolution, authority, rights, and families have grown and evolved without any reference to any analogous social behaviors in animals.
 This disconnect may be the result of the belief that social behavior in humankind is radically different from the social behavior in animals because of the human capacity for language use and rationality.
 Of course, while this is true, it is equally likely that the study of the social (group) behaviors of other animals might shed light on the evolutionary roots of social behavior in people.

 Territorial and dominance behaviors in humans are so universal and commonplace that they are simply taken for granted (though sometimes admired, as in home ownership, or deplored, as in violence).
 But these social behaviors and interactions between human individuals play a special role in the study of groups: they are necessarily prior to the formation of groups.
 The psychological internalization of territorial and dominance experiences in conscious and unconscious memory are established through the formation of social identity, personal identity, body concept, or self concept.
 An adequately functioning individual identity is necessary before an individual can function in a division of labor (role), and hence, within a cohesive group.
 Coming to understand territorial and dominance behaviors may thus help to clarify the development, functioning, and productivity of groups.